on May 30, 2021 (last modified on January 9, 2022) • 26 minute read

 “[Best Company] removed our “News” section from our main navigation to put it in the footer, and almost immediately we saw negative results.
 Our traffic hit a big blow and the only changing factor was our main navigation edit.”

-McCall continues: “Once we put the “News” section back into our main nav, our traffic leveled back out.
+McCall continues: “Once we put the “News” section back into our main navigation, our traffic leveled back out.
 Google didn’t like to see us messing with the core structure of our site.
 So when you’re building an SEO-friendly website architecture, really think about what your main navigation should include and what it shouldn’t so you don’t have to hit a snag like we did later on.”

 Ben Cook of JC Social Media concludes: “Having a great structure is all about prioritization – elevating the importance of key pages and content on your site.”